FedericoSte/CloudApp/README.md

 sudo ufw reload
 ```

-**Now simply with the ip address of your Linux computer you will be able to use CloudApp.**
+**Now simply with the ip address of your Linux computer you will be able to use CloudApp.exe.**